Fiat 100 series engine

 Designed by Dante Giacosa, the Fiat 100 engine first appeared in a 633 cc form in the all-new Fiat 600 in 1955.
 The in-line four-cylinder engine comprised an iron block and an aluminium cylinder head with pushrod actuated valves.
 The engine was produced at Fiat's Mirafiori (Turin) plant, and then at Bielsko-Biała, and remained in production until 2000, used in Fiat Panda and Fiat Seicento in its last 899 cc capacity version fitted with SPI single-point injection and hydraulic tappets, although slowly being phased out starting from 1985 in favour of the new Fiat FIRE engine.

-It was also produced until 2008 in the Zastava plants in Kragujevac.
+It was also produced until 2008 in the 21. maj DMB plant for Zastava.

 Engine specifications

 The 100-series engine has a three main bearing crankshaft, a cast iron block and an aluminium cylinder head with an integrated intake manifold.
 The camshaft was placed in the block and was chain driven.
 There were 2 overhead valves per cylinder, actuated by an OHV valvetrain.
 Early versions were fed by a carburettor, but single point fuel injection with catalyst would appear in the early '90s to fulfill anti-pollution laws, along with electronic Distributorless Ignition System.